jpcampos/camp-demo/README.md

 ```
 The application is configured to use H2 in file database, therefore a new db file will be created when the application runs first and therefore the information (booking information)

+## Application running on cloud

+The application is build and deployed on a CI pipeline using github actions , running on a docker compose unit of springboot+postgres .
+The application REST API docs can be accessed here : [Cloud Reservation System](http://66.42.67.233:8090/swagger-ui.html)
+All the REST endpoints can be accesed from this location [Cloud REST endpoints](http://66.42.67.233:8090/) *NOTE* They are deployed on port 8090.
+For more details on the CI pipeline see [below](README.md#continuous-integration-build).
   ## RESTAPI docs
    The URLS provided are assumed to come from the root of the server application, for demo purposes [http://localhost:8080](http://localhost:8080)
    The API documentation can also be seen via swagger 2.
 If the application is running locally, it can be accessed via [Swagger 2](http://localhost:8080/swagger-ui.html)